-The same applies to $P[t;t+\Delta t]((a|vul_j | (\phi i \rightarrow \text{attack})(\Delta t)))$ .
-The statistical data is required to determine the probability of an attack over time $[t;t + \Delta t]$ from the time the first attack pattern appears in the logs in the time [t].
-This parameter $P[t;t+\Delta t]$ affects the following components reviewed in Formula (2) : Threat Motivation, Threat Capability, Size.
+The statistical data needs to be obtained to determine $P{[t;t+\Delta t]}((a|vul_j) \land (\phi_i \rightarrow \text{attack}))$, which is the probability of completion of an attack from phase φ_i .
+The statistical data is required to determine the probability of an attack over time $[t; t + \Delta t]$ from the time the first attack pattern appears in the logs in the time [t].
+This parameter $P{[t;t+\Delta t]}$ affects the following components reviewed inSection2: Threat Motivation, Threat Capability, Size.

 In this article we undertook an attempt to prove that risk level can be forecasted.
 The proper analysis of threats provides an opportunity to design proper response or emergency measures to repel the upcoming attacks or reduce their impact.
 This analysis helps to identify the exact probability (not a conditional estimate).
 The vulnerability assessments are based on CVSS data.
-However, the probability of threats calculated by applying formula 8 is not quite accurate, since this value is based on the conditional probability of an event in the future, and not on specific values.
+However, the probability of threats calculated byapplying formula 8 is not quite accurate, since this value is based on the conditional probability of an event in the future, and not on specific values.
 Also, it is rather complicated to establish the exact values of the defence system quality parameters against the attack vector.
 Even not all security system manufacturers are able to provide such information.